1121 Human resources professionals

 Human resources professionals perform some or all of the following duties:

 - Plan, develop, implement and evaluate human resources and labour relations strategies including policies, programs and procedures to address an organization's human resource requirements

-- Advise managers and employees on the interpretation of human resources policies, compensation and benefit programs and collective agreements
+- Advise employers and employees on the interpretation of human resources policies, compensation and benefit programs and collective agreements

 - Negotiate collective agreements on behalf of employers or workers, mediate labour disputes and grievances and provide advice on employee and labour relations